Kaiser Permanente: Failure to Thrive — A Managed Care Watch Web Site

 “It was interesting to see how a company can love the software and Epic as a company, whereas the users at that same company hate it and quit over it.”

-We would provide a direct link, but as soon as the post was pointed out on CorpHQ, he modified the above comment to read:
+We would provide a direct link, but as soon as the post was pointed out he modified the above comment to read:

 “It was interesting to see how a company can love the software and Epic as a company, whereas the users at that same company hate it and quit over being ‘forced’ to use it.
 I guess to the caregiver it’s harder to see that it’s a move done for the patient and for improving patient care when all you know is know you have to ‘use the computer to do that.’”

-Gee, do you think the PR departments of Kaiser and Epic had anything to do with that little rewrite of history?
+Gee, do you think the PR departments of Kaiser and Epic had anything to do with that bit of revisionist history?
 It’s all about the patients and those silly caregivers just don’t get it.
 Shhh…don’t tell anyone that they can’t even figure out which bed the patients are in during the “code white” incidents, according to Kaiser’s own outage reports.

 This latest article looks a lot like Kaiser/Epic PR disguised as news, and we find it extremely interesting that Justen Deal was not asked to participate.
 Another one of those moments that make you go hmm…